Camille Ashton: Stanford University

 Levin Ashton attended Stanford University, where she played for the Stanford Cardinal from 2008 to 2011.
-She finished her collegiate career with 12 goals and 22 assists having played multiple positions during her tenure.
+She finished her collegiate career with 12 goals and 22 assists, having played multiple positions during her tenure.

 During her freshman season, Levin Ashton served her first career assist during a match against UNC-Greensboro after dribbling the ball up the midfield and passing to Christen Press who scored the game-winning goal.
 She scored her first goal in the 64th minute of a match against Yale off a corner kick play from Teresa Noyola and Christen Press.
 Levin's goal lifted the score to 3–1 with Stanford eventually winning 4–1.
 She was subsequently named the Santa Clara/Adidas Classic Tournament most valuable player (MVP) and to Soccer America's team of the week.

 During her sophomore season in 2009, Levin Ashton was in the starting lineup for the Cardinal during 5 of the 22 matches in which she played and was named an All-Pac-10 honorable mention.
 During her third season with the Cardinal, Levin Ashton was a starter in every match and played several different positions.
 She played as an outside left back in the first several games and then became a starting forward for most of the season.
 For two rounds of the NCAA tournament, she switched to central defense to fill in for an injured teammate.
 Playing as an attacking midfielder during the NCAA semi-finals, she scored against Boston College in the 48th minute helping lift Stanford to the finals.

-Of her performance, Stanford coach Paul Ratcliffe said, "[Levin Ashton] is an incredible player.
+Of her performance, Stanford coach Paul Ratcliffe said, "[Levin] is an incredible player.
 I'm so happy for today to get that big-time goal, and she deserves it.
 She is a player that can be one of our best forwards, one of our best forwards and one of our best backs.
 Wherever we need her in a given game, she's willing to go in there and make a big difference."
 Levin's 11 assists during her junior season tied for 20th in the nation with six of the assists occurring during consecutive matches.
 She was named to the NCAA College Cup All-Tournament team, and received her second All-Pac-10 honorable mention the same year.

 During her final season with the Cardinal, Levin Ashton set up the game-winning goal of the 2011 NCAA College Cup final to secure Stanford's first ever NCAA championship title.

 Finishing her collegiate career as a highly decorated player, Levin Ashton was named to the NSCAA first-team All-America, Soccer America's MVPs first team, and the NSCAA All-Pacific Region first team.
 She was also named to the All-Pac-12 first team as well as the NCAA College Cup All-Tournament Team.
 At the 2012 ESPN ESPY Awards program, Levin Ashton accepted the Capital One Cup on behalf of the Stanford women's athletic program, which was awarded the cup as the top women's Division I athletic program.